Probe incompatibility in multiparameter noisy quantum metrology: Multiparameter quantum estimation

-Here we introduce a quantity that captures the essence of the probe incompatibility of a given multiparameter quantum channel.
-We would like to define a quantity to be $1$ whenever there are no incompatibility issues, and increase to some maximum value when the optimal probe for estimating a given parameter gives no information on the remaining ones.
+Here we introduce a quantity that captures the incompatibility of a given multiparameter quantum channel estimation problem.
+We aim at a quantity that is $1$ whenever there are no incompatibility issues, and increases to some maximum value when the optimal probe for estimating a given parameter gives no information on the remaining ones.
 Moreover, we would like the quantity not to depend on the choice of the cost matrix nor on the particular parametrization.
-The following natural quantity which we refer to as the \emph{probe incompatibility measure of a multiparameter quantum channel} satisfies these requirements:
+The following natural quantity which we refer to as the \emph{incompatibility measure of a multiparameter quantum channel} satisfies these requirements:

+where $\tilde \parvec$ are locally unbiased estimators\footnote{Equivalently we could define this quantity in terms of the classical Fisher information matrix associated to a POVM, without explicit reference to estimators.} and the arbitrary (not necessarily orthogonal) vectors $\vec{w}_x$ determine the effective cost matrix for the multiparamter estimation problem $W = \sum_x \vec{w}_x \vec{w}_x^T$.
+Vectors $\vec{w}_x$ may be understood as representing a certain scalar function of $\parvec$ to be estimated, corresponding to a choice of a rank-1 cost matrix $W_x = \vec{w}_x \vec{w}_x^T$.
+For a given $\rho_x$ the quantity $\vec{w}_x^T \QFI^{-1}(\mathcal{E}_{\parvec}(\rho_x)) \vec{w}_x$, appearing in the denominator, is an attainable bound on the minimal error of estimating the function when the remaining parameters are treated as nuisance parameters~\cite{Tsang2019,Suzuki2019a} (due to effectively scalar nature of the estimation problem, measurement incompatibility does not affect attainability of the bound in this case).